cchudzicki-ocw-testing/11.255-spring-2021/content/pages/calendar.md

 Assigned Reading:

-Forester, John (1999).
-Dealing with Deep Value Differences.
-The
+- Forester, "Dealing with Deep Value Differences"
-Consensus Building Handbook.
-L. Susskind, S. McKearnan, and J.
-Thomas-Larmer (eds.)
-Thousand Oaks, CA: Sage.
-Chapter 12 (pp. 463-
-493). (canvas)

-Susskind, Lawrence and Patrick Field (1997).
-Dealing with an Angry
+- Susskind and Field, *Dealing with an Angry Public*, 1–14 and 152–197
-Public: The Mutual Gains Approach.
-New York: The Free Press.
-Chapters 1 and 6. (pp. 1-14; 152-197). (canvas)

-Laws, David (1999).
-Representation of Stakeholder Interests.
-The
+- Laws, "Representation of Stakeholder Interests"
-Consensus Building Handbook.
-L. Susskind, S. McKearnan, and J.
-Thomas-Larmer (eds.)
-Thousand Oaks, CA: Sage.
-Chapter 6.
-Pp. 241-
-285\. (canvas)

 ### Session 22: Game #7 Debriefing;

 ## PART VII: CONCLUSION

-### Session 23: Wrap-up Discussion (Incorporating all the ideas and techniques

-covered in 11.255 into your personal theory of practice (PTOP))
+### Session 23: Wrap-up Discussion (Incorporating all the ideas and techniques    covered in 11.255 into your personal theory of practice (PTOP))

 ### Session 24: Final Exam

-\*\*Note: mindful of the fact that this year’s academic calendars differ
-significantly between MIT and Harvard, we will allow Harvard students
-to take the final one week early so grades can be submitted to their
-registrar by their required end-of-term date.
+\*\*Note: mindful of the fact that this year’s academic calendars differ significantly between MIT and Harvard, we will allow Harvard students to take the final one week early so grades can be submitted to their registrar by their required end-of-term date.

 ### Session 25: Last class